TIrfana/NXP_IMXRT1050-EVKB_FreeRTOS/README.md

 ## Project Description
 Objective : Collect traces,plaintext and ciphertext for Side Channel Attack on AES128 encryption algorithm in ECB mode.The computer collects traces,plaintext and ciphertext for Side Channel Attack.

 Progress : The project is incomplete .
-FreeRTOS is implementable , evkbimxrt1050_freertos_hello_practiceexample (*) is built and run successfully in board.
-The code provided is modified from (*) , it can be built but does not run during debug sessions
+FreeRTOS is implementable , evkbimxrt1050_freertos_hello_practiceexample (1) is built and run successfully in board.
+Code provided in reporsitory is modified from (1) , it can be built but does not run during debug sessions.

 Following is the error encountered.
 ```bash